JackJansonius/DT5GL/README.md

 # DT5GL
 DT5GL Demo Decision Intelligence Generator (5GL)

+Decision Intelligence is a combination of Decision Tables (DT=5GL) and Database Query Language (SQL=4GL) oriented to business people instead of IT.
+So does not require knowledge of any 3GL programming language.

 (click on 'README.md' and Code for better layout)

 No pre-installation of Python (and/or SQLite) required; the decision intelligence generator DT.exe runs directly under Windows